- Field bindweed

 Field bindweed has been used in traditional medicine as a laxative.
 No scientific evidence supports this use.

-You use drugs that inhibit blood vessel growth, such as bevacizumab (Field bindweed extract may increase the risk of adverse effects)
+- You use drugs that inhibit blood vessel growth, such as bevacizumab: Field bindweed extract may increase the risk of adverse effects.

-You have a wound or injury that is healing (Field bindweed extracts may interfere with wound healing)
+- You have a wound or injury that is healing: Field bindweed extracts may interfere with wound healing.

 Convolvulis arvensis, commonly known as field bindweed, is a plant that belongs to the morning glory family.
 It is a perennial vine with white to pink flowers that can be found in temperate regions.
-C. arvensis is considered a noxious weed in US farmlands due to its invasive nature but has historical use as a medicinal plant in Europe for hypertension and as a laxative (1), and in traditional Chinese medicine for relief of itching, pain, and toothache (2).
+C. arvensis is considered a noxious weed in US farmlands due to its invasive nature, but has historical use as a medicinal plant in Europe for hypertension and as a laxative (1), and in traditional Chinese medicine for relief of itching, pain, and toothache (2).
 The leaf extract is marketed as a dietary supplement to support vascular health by restricting new blood vessel growth.
 Related products are also promoted as a natural cancer treatment.

-Recent in vitro and animal studies show that the water extracts from the plant’s aerial parts, rich in proteoglycans, have anti-angiogenic and immune-stimulating effects (3) (4) (5) (6).
+In vitro and animal studies show that water extracts from the plant’s aerial parts are rich in proteoglycans and have antiangiogenic and immune-stimulating effects (3) (4) (5) (6).
 Other studies found that these constituents also increased vasodilation and circulatory function, and lowered blood pressure in animals (7).
 Alkaloids from raw field bindweed are toxic to animals (8) (9), but dietary supplements are alkaloid-free.